Inzhenerka/docs.getdbt.tech/website/docs/best-practices/custom-generic-tests.md

 ## Add description to generic data test logic

-You can add a description to the definition of a generic data test by including the `description` key under the `macros:` section, which is the Jinja macro that provides the core logic for a data test.
+You can add a description to the Jinja macro that provides the core logic for a data test by including the `description` key under the `macros:` section.
 You can add descriptions directly to the macro, including descriptions for macro arguments.

 Here's an example: